harmonify/movie-reservation-system/docs/dev/movie-service/cqrs.md

 ## Storage

 Search component uses Elasticsearch as its storage.
-It leverages Debezium as a CDC (change data capture) to pull in data from other data sources through Kafka, i.e. SQL database.
+It leverages Debezium as a CDC (change data capture) to pull in data from other data sources through Kafka, e.g. SQL database.

 ## References